ROCHESTER, N.Y. — Embattled City Court Judge Leticia Astacio's 12-point appeal to overturn her sentence of probation came to a conclusion Friday.

 - and "The media has tried to break me."

-Astacio has received counsel from three lawyers.
+Astacio has received counsel from Field and three other lawyers.
 Well-known DWI attorney Ed Fiandach, the first, was taken aback at the amount of attention the case received, before Astacio fired him from her jail cell.
-He was replaced by Mark Young and most recently, New York City-based Greg Salmon, who was granted a request to get taken off the case.
+He was replaced by Mark Young and then by New York City-based Greg Salmon, who was granted a request to get taken off the case.

 Astacio is still collecting a $174,000 per year salary.
 Only the state Judicial Conduct Commission can remove a judge or remove their salary.